-Over time, the worth of a house will fluctuate up and down.
+Over time, the worth of a property will fluctuate up and down.

-Typically, home values appreciate in the long term.
+Property values appreciate in the long term generally.

-But, of course, there are no "sure things" in real estate.
+But, of course, there is always a certain amount of risk in real estate.

-When your house appreciates you have a more valuable asset to borrow against, and you'll make a higher profit when you sell.
+When your home appreciates you have a larger asset to borrow against, and you'll realize a better profit when you sell.

-Property values in Oklahoma City vary for different reasons, so how do you know what you're buying this year won't depreciate the day after you close?
+Property values in Oklahoma City vary for many different reasons, so how do you know what you're buying right now won't depreciate the day after you close?

-The most important factor is that you select an agent in Oklahoma City who knows the factors that influence local prices.
+The most important thing to consider is that you select a REALTOR® in Oklahoma City who can identify the factors that affect local prices.

-there are several issues on a national level that alter your property's value: unemployment, interest rates, the stock market, and more.
+there are some issues on a national level that change your house's value: unemployment, mortgage rates, consumer confidence, and more.

-But the most influential issues that decide your property's value are specific to the local Oklahoma City economy and housing market.
+But the most significant issues that decide your property's value depend on the local Oklahoma City economy and housing market.

 Economic factors - Have companies moved into or away from an area?
-Are local companies hiring?
-Is there a nice mixture of jobs in an area, or does it rely upon just one industry?
+Are local businesses hiring?
+Is there a nice mixture of work in an area, or does it rely upon just one industry?

 All these play a part.